mondo-project/mondo-integration/README.md

 The server will test on startup that the secure store has been set properly: if you get a warning that encryption is not available, you will need to revise your setup.

+Another important detail for production environments is turning on security.
+This is disabled by default to help with testing and initial evaluations, but it can be enabled by running the server once, shutting it down and then editing the `shiro.ini` file appropriately (relevant sections include comments on what to do) and switching `artemis.security.enabled` to `true` in the `mondo-server.ini` file.
+The MONDO server uses an embedded MapDB database, which is managed through the Users Thrift API.
+Once security is enabled, all Thrift APIs and all external (not in-VM) Artemis connections become password-protected.

+Finally, production environments should enable and enforce SSL as well, since plain HTTP is insecure.
+Some pointers on how to do this are provided [https://www.eclipse.org/forums/index.php/t/24782/](here).

 Hawk integration
 ----------------